 Ever wondered how to get them fancy Samsung Galaxy S24 keyboard features without shelling out for a new phone?
 You're not alone.
-When Samsung introduced their Galaxy S24 series with a bunch of AI keyboard tools, many Android users felt a bit left out.
+When Samsung introduced their Galaxy S24 series (and now the S25) with advanced AI keyboard tools, many Android users felt a bit left out.
 But here's the thing – you don't actually need the latest Samsung flagship to enjoy smart writing assistance.

 What exactly are we talkin about when we mention the S24's AI keyboard?
 You might be wonderin what all the fuss is about.